 - Sun Exposure: Full sun, six to 10 hours daily

-- Soil Type: Moist, loamy, well-drained soil
+- Soil Type: Moist, loamy, well-draining soil

 Starting Zucchini Squash From Seed

 Zucchini sprouts and grows so quickly that it usually isn't necessary to start your seeds indoors.
 However, if you would like to get a head start on it, you can start the seeds indoors or in a greenhouse two to four weeks before the final spring frost.
 Use peat pots, which can be transplanted directly into the ground when the soil is warm enough without disturbing the roots.
-If possible, choose a location with full sun, well-draining soil and low wind to help with pollination.
+If possible, choose a location with full sun, well-draining soil, and low wind to help with pollination.
 Work some garden compost into the soil before planting.

-An alternative planting strategy that can work better in colder northern climates is to plant your zucchini seeds on a small mound, which allows the raised soil to stay warmer.
-After planting the seeds in either 1-inch holes or mounds, cover the holes with soil, firm the soil lightly and cover them with a layer of garden compost or other organic mulch to help maintain a consistent, even soil-moisture level, which is very important for the health of these plants.
+An alternative planting strategy that can work better in colder northern climates is to sow your zucchini seeds on a small mound, which allows the raised soil to stay warmer.
+After sowing the seeds in either 1-inch holes or mounds, cover the holes with soil, firm the soil lightly and cover them with a layer of garden compost or other organic mulch to help maintain a consistent, even soil-moisture level, which is very important for the health of these plants.
 Water the area well after the seeds are planted.